sattwikj70-gif/Analysis-of-Fidelity-in-Quantum-teleportaition-under-Noise/README.md

 The fidelity of teleportation decreases as noise increases, demonstrating the sensitivity of quantum information to decoherence.
 <img width="640" height="480" alt="Plot" src="https://github.com/user-attachments/assets/3af2cc37-ae11-4a03-a623-141be0c1765a" />

+## Future Improvements
+- Investigate the effects of quantum error mitigation techniques.
+- Extend the project to study multi-qubit teleportation protocols.
 ## License

 This project is licensed under the MIT License.